willyrabbits/RNRestaurantApp/README.md

-# WORK IN PROGRESS
-## React Native: Restaurant app
+# React Native: Restaurant app
 `project made of 2 parts.
 This is part 2. part 1 -> https://github.com/willyrabbits/RRestaurantClient`

 ### Project where the customer of a restaurant can see the menu and order from the phone.